Group representation constituency: Enshrining of racialism

 Even though the GRC scheme is intended to ensure minority representation in Parliament, it can be said that the scheme emphasizes racial consciousness and hence widens the gap between races.
 It may undermine the esteem of minority candidates as they would not be sure if they are elected on their own merit, or due to the scheme and the merits of the rest of the team of MPs.
 This would result in minority candidates resenting that they are dependent on the majority to enter Parliament, and the majority candidates believing that minority candidates have insufficient ability.
 It has also been claimed that the GRC scheme demeans the majority of Singaporeans as it assumes that they are not able to see the value or merit of minority candidates, and only vote for candidates with whom they share a common race, culture and language.

 Law of large numbers

 Derek da Cunha has proposed that the law of large numbers favours the GRC system.
 According to the theory, the large number of voters from GRC wards generally, though not necessarily always, reflects the popular vote.
-This was evident at the 2006 elections, at which the PAP garnered an average of 67.04% of the votes in a contested GRC, while the average was 61.67% for a SMC ward.
-The national average for the 2006 elections was 66.6%.
-Similar trends can be seen from previous elections.
-The gap grew from 3% in 1991, and remained stable at around 5% in the 1997, 2001 and 2006 elections.
+Traditionally, the gap was an average between 3% and 5% in early days, but the gap has since increased to between 7% and 10% in later elections due to less walkovers; similarly, the combined average for GRCs was higher than the national average compared to SMCs, but however the results fluctated in later elections for the same reason.
+Despite this average, the top scoring constituencies in each election until 2015 were all SMCs, and in 2015, Jurong GRC became the first GRC to top the charts.
 This may be attributable to the enlargement of the size of GRCs in 1997 which gave greater effect to the law of large numbers.